makrai/notes/dowty82-gramm-rel-in-montague.md

       Dowty (1978, 1979b).
 If causative is a
   * syntactic rule or rules, taking as input VPs of category IV, TV, etc., it is
-    * still predicted that no "lower clause" applications of rules involving the "embedded subject" can be observed (e.g.  subject-verb agreement), but
+    * still predicted that no "lower clause" applications of rules involving the "embedded subject" can be observed (eg  subject-verb agreement), but
     * Passive and Reflexivization will give as output expressions of category IV,
     * it is now possible for such rules to "feed" causative formation